hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ## Revision of Learning Target Assessments (LTAs)

 LTAs that receive a *Progressing* grade may be reattempted.
 Each additional attempt will cover the same material but will not be identical to past quizzes.
+LTAs can be re-attempted during scheduled LTA sessions and during office hours.

 I found that students tend to defer retaking LTAs until it's too late.
 Therefore, each student can attempt maximum 2 LTA re-takes per week and LTA retakes will be more costly as time goes by ([see Appendix A](#lta-cost)).
 LTA re-take sessions schedule will be announced on Canvas.
 Also, I need to know in advance which LTAs you plan to re-attempt.
 Thus, you must fill an online form no later than 12 pm the day you plant to take the quiz.
 To fill out the form go to this page: [https://forms.gle/vzeBem1uMybtgb7B7][dac9248f]